Azure-Samples/azure-search-openai-demo/README.md

 1. Run `./scripts/roles.ps1` or `.scripts/roles.sh` to assign all of the necessary roles to the user.
 If they do not have the necessary permission to create roles in the subscription, then you may need to run this script for them.
 Once the script runs, they should be able to run the app locally.

 ## Enabling optional features

-#### Using a non-Azure OpenAI instance

-To use an existing non-Azure OpenAI account, follow these steps before running `azd up`

-1. Run `azd env set OPENAI_HOST openai`
-2. Run `azd env set OPENAI_ORGANIZATION {Your OpenAI organization}`
-3. Run `azd env set OPENAI_API_KEY {Your OpenAI API key}`
-4. Run `azd up`

-You can retrieve your OpenAI key by checking [your user page](https://platform.openai.com/account/api-keys) and your organization by navigating to [your organization page](https://platform.openai.com/account/org-settings).
-Learn more about creating an OpenAI free trial at [this link](https://openai.com/pricing).
-Do *not* check your key into source control.

 ### Enabling Application Insights